Um Harun: Arab World

 The lead actress Ḥayāt il-Fahad denied allegations of attempts at normalisation by making a distinction between the movement of Zionism, and Judaism whose "followers exist everywhere".
 When asked about the controversy, she said that the series does not deal with the "Zionist enemy" and their unacceptable acts, but is an illustration of a historical period, while expressing amazement at people who act as if there were no Jews in those countries during that time period.
 The series writer, ʿAli Šams, made similar statements in an interview.

-Aḥmad Darawsha, a writer for the Arab-Israeli Arab48, replied to the controversy saying that the show is not about normalisation but about a part of the history of the Arab world, while warning against portraying a story contradictory to historical facts as pushed by Israel, which draws Israel as the saviour of the Arab Jews in countries rife with anti-semitism, hides the racism they faced after immigrating to Israel by European Jews, and omits the discriminatory sate policies they had to face.
+Aḥmad Darawsha, a writer for the Arab-Israeli Arab48, replied to the controversy saying that the show is not about normalisation but about a part of the history of the Arab world, while warning against portraying a story contradictory to historical facts as pushed by Israel, which draws Israel as the saviour of the Arab Jews in countries rife with anti-semitism, hides the racism they faced after immigrating to Israel by European Jews, and omits the discriminatory state policies they had to face.
 He condoned the anti-normalisation stance Kuwait has taken and criticised the unsubstantiated calls for boycott over false premises, but showed support for people critical of the lead actress, Ḥayāt il-Fahad, who made racist comments against immigrant workers during the coronavirus pandemic.
 He also questioned the Egyptian director, Mḥammad el-ʿAdel, who directed previous series that were perceived as biased towards the view of the Egyptian government, as well as the support and funding of the show by the UAE, which he described as the leader of the "pro-normalisation propaganda campaign that it is leading in the region".
 The director was later criticised by many, including the lead actress, for attributing the success of the show to himself exclusively.

 Saudi columnist Hussein Shobokshi praised the show for correcting biased views towards Jewish people, stating that "The Arabic television viewer, particularly the Khaleeji audience, is not used to seeing a strong Jewish character, unless they are in evil roles, whether it is from Islamic history or the present era," adding that "In Egyptian, Lebanese, Syrian or Iraqi films, which focused on the period before the 1940s, you can see Jewish characters living in Arab societies and portrayed favourably … when it comes to the Kuwait and Bahraini dramas [which cover that same period of time] there are no Jewish characters, despite their communities lived in that area for a long time."